High School Equivalency Preparation Classes

 Success on High School Equivalency tests is greatly influenced by consistent class attendance and active participation with available resources.
 The availability of classes is directly impacted by student attendance and participation.

 Transcripts for the High School Equivalency Diploma are available through Diploma Sender.
-It is a website that manages the transcript distribution of student transcripts to students and post-secondary institutions.
+It is a third-party website that manages the transcript distribution of student transcripts to students and post-secondary institutions.
 Graduates must make a free account on the Diploma Sender website and their credentials must match those that they used to register for the GED or HiSET tests exactly.